 The government announced that the temporary additional £20 Universal Credit uplift will be extended by a further six months and also announced a £500 one-off payment for eligible Working Tax Credit claimants.

 IR35 – planned changes for the private sector will come into force on 6th April 2021

 As expected, there was no further news concerning the implementation of the IR35 changes in the private sector.
 The Chancellor resisted industry pleas for further delaying the introduction and the new rules will now apply from 6th April 2021.
-We have a detailed article on how contractors and businesses should get ready for IR35 in the private sector, as well as a wealth of IR35 related help and support on our IR35 Hub.
+We have a detailed article on how contractors and businesses should get ready for IR35 in the private sector.

 Alcohol and Fuel Tax

 Duty on alcohol and fuel continues to be frozen for the next 12 months and planned increases are cancelled.